WEIRDLabUW/submitit-tools/README.md

         return result

     def _save_checkpoint(self):
-        # So that we do not override a real checkpoint if your job is preempted during initialization
         # Save the checkpoint.
+Only call this method during your _job_call method
         pass
 ```
 Once you have defined the job and the job config, you can then run your experiments: